-Feldenkrais is about learning in a sensory way.
-It is grounded in the belief that everybody can learn, grow and develop, regardless of abilities.
+The method is grounded in the belief that everybody can learn, grow and develop, regardless of abilities.
 It is a subtle yet powerful through-the-body movement approach that respects the incredible abilities of the nervous systems and the plasticity of the brain.
 Working with movement, a Feldenkrais approach unites parts of the self to organise for better everyday functionality.

 How do I work with children & teenagers?

-I work with how your child already moves.
-Working in a gentle, playful, non-invasive way, I am looking to invite your child to learn how to move more independently through their own intelligence and sensation.
-I am not finding ways to fix, solve or correct problems.
 With my guidance and expertise, your child is empowered to feel changes through their body; these sensations enable your child to solve their movement challenges.
 My approach is hands-on, using touch.

 What is your background experience?

 My Feldenkrais work with disabled children and teenagers is developing from over 17 years of working in family support – working closely with families with disabled children to make every day a little easier.

 I have personal experiences of hemiplegia cerebral palsy.
 This diagnoses led me to have operations when I was younger, physio routines, leg splints, shoe & arm orthotics, scans & walking equipment.
 After all the different medical approaches, advice, gadgets & routines I have encountered, Feldenkrais plays a key role in improving the way I move.

 Alongside my personal experience, I have worked with special needs children & young people’s charities, special needs schools & colleges, & in residential homes for young adults with challenging behaviours.
 I have a DBS check, 2018-19.

 Since qualifying as a Practitioner I continue my career development by attending advanced trainings.